pactflow/pact-msw-adapter/README.md

 ## Header filtering

-By default msw-pact captures and serialises all request and response headers captured, in the generated pact file.
+By default pact-msw-adapter captures and serialises all request and response headers captured, in the generated pact file.

 You may wish to exclude these on a global basis.